 Largest Cape Fur Seal Colony in the World

-Cape Cross Seal Reserve is the largest colony of Cape Fur Seals in the world.
+Cape Cross Seal Reserve is the largest colony of cape fur seals in the world.
 During peak season there can be as many as 210,000 seals on the cape.
-Breeding season is October-November and then the gestation period for pups is about 8 months.
-I was visiting in June, fortunately this is about the time cows would have started giving birth to their pups.
+Additionally, breeding season is October-November and then the gestation period for pups is about 8 months.
+I was visiting in June which is about the time cows would have started giving birth to their pups.

 Characteristics of Cape Cross Namibia Seals

-Cape Cross Namibia Seals are the same creature as the Cape Fur Seal which is abundantly found on the Eastern Cape in South Africa.
+Cape Cross Namibia Seals are the same creature as the cape fur seal which is abundantly found on the Eastern Cape in South Africa.
 The stamina of Cape Cross Namibia Seals is excellent and it is the most robust fur seal in the world.
-They have been spotted as far as 170 Kilometers offshore, although this is a rare occurrence.
-In fact, when they are in the ocean most of their time is spent much closer to shore.
+Indeed, they have been spotted as far as 170 Kilometers offshore.
+However, this is extreme and most of their time is spent much closer to shore.

 Surfing at Cape Cross Seal Reserve